There’s an old saying that goes something like this:

 “You can’t out train a poor diet.” — WISE (PROBABLY DEAD) WHITE MALE

 Pithiness aside, it’s true.
-If you’re not covering your basic nutritional bases, your athletic performance suffers.
-But let’s imagine that you’re doing a great job meeting your nutrient needs.
+If you’re not covering your bases, your athletic performance suffers.
+But let’s imagine that you’re doing a great job meeting your body’s needs.

 - You eat enough.
 Period.